 The good news is making changes to your activity levels, diet and lifestyle can be effective strategies for slimming that stomach.

 You can't 'spot reduce' fat from the areas you're looking to slim down or tighten up.
 What's actually best for trimming stubborn belly fat is a combination of aerobic exercise and strength training as this will burn calories, increase muscle mass and speed up metabolism.
 Aim for at least 30 minutes of moderate-intensity activity most days of the week – this can be something as simple as brisk walking.
-Once you’ve reached your goals don’t give up – continued exercise will help you maintain a slimmer stomach.
+Once you’ve reached your goals, don’t give up – continued exercise will help you maintain a slimmer stomach.

-2. Cut fat ahead of carbs
+2. Cut fat ahead of carbs and avoid UPFs

 Choosing a low-fat diet has been shown to be more useful than a low-carb diet when getting your waistline in order.
 While cutting carbs might reduce overall weight, cutting fat is better for reducing belly fat, according to the study.